Sign up to avail 15 % off on your first order

 Diving Into Different Genres Easily

 Learning to read music has the added benefit of speeding up the learning process for other musical genres.
 Reading and composing the musical notes of a piece of music is a talent that aids your understanding of music theory.
-You basically identify why you’re hearing what you’re hearing and comprehend the piece’s structure and how it is put together — allowing you to apply those concepts to other musical genres.
+You identify why you’re hearing what you’re hearing and comprehend the piece’s structure and how it is put together — allowing you to apply those concepts to other musical genres.